espressif/idf-eclipse-plugin/README.md

 +   list(APPEND compile_options "-Wno-parentheses-equality")
 endif()
 ```
-4. Windows specific issue saying clang++ file is missing from toolchain folder:
+4. Windows specific issue saying clang++ file is missing from the toolchain folder:
 ```
  The CMAKE_CXX_COMPILER:
 clang++
   is not a full path and was not found in the PATH.
 ```
-To fix it, you can use clang instead clang++.
-Edit file `esp-idf\tools\cmake\toolchain-clang-esp32.cmake`:
+To fix this you can use clang instead of clang++.
+Edit a file `esp-idf\tools\cmake\toolchain-clang-esp32.cmake`:
 ```diff
 set(CMAKE_C_COMPILER clang)
 - set(CMAKE_CXX_COMPILER clang++)